-In order to identify whether the objectives of this policy are being met, the fund will maintain a training log which records attendance at training and compare this to the Training Plan.
+To identify whether the objectives of this policy are being met, the fund will maintain a training log which records attendance at training and compare this to the Training Plan.
+An assessment will be made on whether committee and pension board members and senior officers have the required knowledge and skills required to undertake their role.
+As a minimum, the fund will carry out the following to monitor and review knowledge and skills: